jonathan-kee/examTopicScraper/README.md

 - Maybe instead of scraping the data directly, you take all the data first and dump it into a data lake, then only process it at some future point
+^
+Try to use MINIO as a datalake, Hadoop also works

 # List of bugs to fix
 - Answer cannot be scraped: